President

 Meetings

 Each committee establishes its meeting schedule based on the availability of its members.
-If you are interested in joining a committee, please email the respective committee chair(s) above or call the Springfield Branch at 414.650.6154 for more information.
+If you are interested in joining a committee, please email the respective committee chair(s) above at admin@naacpspringfield.org or call the Springfield Branch at 413.650.6154 for more information.